YetAnotherGerrit/zammad-macros/README.md

+# ⚠️ DANGER ZONE ⚠️

+The whole idea of this project is just a proof of concept (yet).
+Don't use that in any productive environment without knowing exactly what is happening here!

 # zammad-macros
 This is a set of scripts to replay configurations done in a Zammad instances based of what has been logged in a `production.log`.
 Either by generating a